-Member Since 2012
+Member Since March 2012

 Matt Wilson is Co-founder and CEO of the travel company for people ages 21-35 Under30Experiences, named number 801 on the Inc. 5000 Fastest Growing Private Companies in America.
 Matt was formerly the co-founder of the media site Under30CEO (Acquired 2016) and is the Host of the Live Different Podcast on Business, Travel, Health, and Performance.
 He has interviewed everyone from NBA Legend Kareem Abdul Jabbar to the President of Starbucks.
 Matt's writing is published in Forbes, Inc. Magazine, and The Huffington Post and he is part of the invite-only Young Entrepreneurs' Council (YEC) comprised of the world's most successful entrepreneurs 40 and younger.
 Matt is a shareholder of the Green Bay Packers.
 He hosts yoga and fitness retreats in his free time.

 Running a small business is similar to a juggling act, where entrepreneurs wear numerous hats to keep the show running smoothly.
 While adaptability and multitasking are key, there are specific skills that stand out for small-business leaders striving for success.
 These skills go beyond the basics of entrepreneurship and delve into the intricacies of leadership and management.
 To discuss these skills, a panel of Young Entrepreneur Council (YEC) members responded to the following question: